khaled71612000/Unity-Cannon/README.md

-# Unity Canon
+# Unity Cannon

-**Unity Canon** is a project developed using the Unity game engine that demonstrates a canon shooting game.
+**Unity Cannon** is a project developed using the Unity game engine that demonstrates a canon shooting game.
 This project highlights advanced physics simulations, player control, and interactive gameplay mechanics within Unity.

 ### Scripts

-#### CanonController.cs
+#### CannonController.cs
 - **Shooting Mechanics:** Manages the shooting functionality, including trajectory calculations and projectile launching.
 - **Player Input:** Handles player input to control the canon's aiming and firing.